The Great War in the Middle East

 The British and ANZAC mounted troops of the Egyptian Expeditionary Force attack and defeat the Ottomans at Magdhaba in the Sinai desert in December 1916.
 From here they advance on Rafa, on the Palestinian border, capturing it in January.
 Then, together with Indian mounted units, they send a raiding party to Nekhl in the center of the Sinai Peninsula in February, driving out the remaining Ottoman garrisons.

-Mass demonstrations break out in Petrograd, capital of the Russian Empire, in March (late February in the Julian calendar) in response to economic and social problems, compounded by the strain of World War I. After a few days, the mutinous Russian Army sides with the revolutionaries, forcing Tsar Nicholas II to abdicate in favor of a Provisional Government under Prince Georgy Lvov.
+Mass demonstrations broke out in Petrograd, capital of the Russian Empire, in March (late February in the Julian calendar) in response to economic and social problems, compounded by the strain of World War I. After a few days, the mutinous Russian Army sided with the revolutionaries, forcing Tsar Nicholas II to abdicate in favor of a Provisional Government under Prince Georgy Lvov.

 Fall of Baghdad